vhscom/after-dark/README.md

 ### Syntax Highlighting

 Provide a richer experience when sharing code snippets on your site.
-After Dark provides opt-in support for code highlighting using the lovely [One Dark](https://github.com/atom/one-dark-syntaxc) and [One Light](https://github.com/atom/one-light-syntax) syntax themes.
+After Dark provides opt-in support for code highlighting using the lovely [One Dark](https://github.com/atom/one-dark-syntaxc) and [One Light](https://github.com/atom/one-light-syntax) syntax themes for Pygments.

 ![Syntax Highlighting screenshot](https://raw.githubusercontent.com/vhs/after-dark/d98d68e/images/docs/feat-syntax-highlighting.png "Syntax Highlighting using Atom One Pygments")

 **Why not use Highlight.js?** Given After Dark's _Inclusive Design_ goal, use of a JS-based solution would degrade support for <kbd>terminal</kbd> browsers.
-As an opt-in feature, however, your approach to Syntax Highlighting is at your own discretion.
+As an opt-in feature, however, your approach to Syntax Highlighting is at your discretion.
 Go nuts!

 To set-up syntax highlighting for your After Dark site:

 - Follow Hugo's [Pygments installation](https://gohugo.io/extras/highlighting/#pygments) instructions.
-- Open the `themes/after-dark` folder and run `npm i` (assumes NPM installed)
+- Open the `themes/after-dark` folder and run `npm i` (assumes NPM installed).
-- Then open `./node_modules/atom-one-pygments` and `npm i`
+- Then open `./node_modules/atom-one-pygments` and `npm i`.
-- Once dependencies are installed, issue `npm run build` to generate the stylesheets to the `./dist` directory
+- Once dependencies are installed, issue `npm run build` within the module to generate the stylesheets to the module's `./dist` directory.

 Then choose either `./dist/light.css` or `dark.css` depending on your [Theme Variant](#theme-variants), and copy the contents of the file into your [Custom CSS](#custom-css) file.

+**Customize:** [Atom One Pygments](https://codeberg.org/vhs/atom-one-pygments) is built as a theme roller, making it possible to modify the look-and-feel of the resulting syntax highlighting.
+Make it your own.
+See the [README](https://codeberg.org/vhs/atom-one-pygments/blob/master/README.md) for more details.

-Once configured, syntax highlighting can be achieved using the Hugo built-in [`highlight` shortcode](https://gohugo.io/extras/shortcodes#highlight).
-Reference Hugo's Syntax Highlighting docs for [additional usage instructions](https://gohugo.io/extras/highlighting/#usage).
+Once configured and, optionally customized, syntax highlighting with Pygments can be achieved using the Hugo built-in [`highlight` shortcode](https://gohugo.io/extras/shortcodes#highlight).
+Reference Hugo's Syntax Highlighting docs for [usage instructions](https://gohugo.io/extras/highlighting/#usage).

 ### Custom CSS